AlexeyPanyov/Indoor-navigation-algorithms/docs/cm_creating_location.rst

 ﻿Creating Locations
 ==================

-In the third step of getting started with Navigine Indoor Location Services, you need to use the Navigine Content Management System (CMS) to create locations.

 Prior to measuring the map or filling it with objects, you need to set up the location in the Navigine CMS.
 See the following table for description of the steps on your way to creating a location.